Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

    3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).
+For a list of supported IDEs and more details, see the "Exporting to IDEs" section of the [ModusToolbox&trade; software user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mtb_user_guide.pdf*).

 </details>

 The project has the necessary settings by default, so you can go to [Operation](#operation) to test the example.
-If you want to understand the tuning process and follow the stages for this kit or your own board, go to [Tuning procedure](#tuning-procedure) and then test it using [Operation](#operation).
+If you want to understand the tuning process and follow the stages for this kit or your own board, go to the [Tuning procedure](#tuning-procedure) and then test it using [Operation](#operation).

 ## Operation